 Black Friday 2019 UK – Black Friday sales from UK retailers

-There’s also its ‘Never Knowingly Undersold’ policy where it’s constantly price-matching its competitors.
+- John Lewis Black Friday: There’s the ‘Never Knowingly Undersold’ policy where it’s constantly price-matching its competitors.

-Finally make sure to shop around.
-If you’re after a specific product make sure to check multiple stores and online retailers before you buy.
+- Shop around: If you’re after a specific product make sure to check multiple stores and online retailers before you buy.
 During Cyber Monday it’s not uncommon for retailers to run deals on the same products and prices can fluctuate massively as a result.

-Black Friday 2019 UK: Black Friday deals to avoid
+Black Friday 2019 UK: deals to avoid

 When shopping during Black Friday it’s equally important to know what deals to avoid as it is which to jump at.
 This is because retailers can use a few tricky tactics to make deals look better than they are.
 A standard one is to inflate a product’s RRP to make the deal look bigger than it actually is.

-Just because a store front lists a product as having a ridiculous 50% price tag, doesn’t actually mean it’s half price.
+- Just because a store front lists a product as having a ridiculous 50% price tag, doesn’t actually mean it’s half price.
 The listed RRP could be its launch price, rather than what it generally retails for today.
 This is especially true on products with multiple year shelf lives, like TVs and fridges.

-You should always check the average price the product retails for before deciding whether the deal you’re looking at is a steal.
+- You should always check the average price the product retails for before deciding whether the deal you’re looking at is a steal.
 Thankfully there are a few tools available that can help you do this.
 If you’re shopping on Amazon Keepa lets you know the average price the product you’re looking at has been selling for using an easy to read graph, for example.

-Finally, just because it’s cheap doesn’t mean it’s good.
+- Finally, just because it’s cheap doesn’t mean it’s good.
 Black Friday always sees a number of brands most people have never heard of come out of the woodwork offering unbelievable features sets at rock bottom prices.
 Sadly, all too often these products don’t live up to their promises – not every brand can be the next OnePlus or Xiaomi.
 Where possible it’s always best to go with a brand you know and trust.